 Postgraduate study is one of the most exciting learning opportunities available to career-driven students.
 It is an experience like no other where you get to spend a year (or two – depending on your course) intensely studying your field of interest.
 You will have the chance to dive into unchartered territory and explore new avenues for your thesis – with the potential to be published one day!
 But the most important thing to know before you start this new adventure is how to prepare yourself for postgraduate study.

 There are lots of myths about what postgraduate study is really like (some true, some not).
 However, what you will find is that the experience will be vastly different to your undergraduate studies – for many reasons.
-The tips in this post about how to prepare yourself will help you begin a postgraduate study on the right track.
+Our postgraduate study tips will help you begin a postgraduate study on the right track.

 How to prepare for postgraduate study

 1. Complete your pre-reading

 It’s crucial that you start preparing for university study well in advance.
 Even though you may be busy in the lead up to your start date, prioritising your pre-reading is important.
 It may be tempting to leave this task until the last minute, since there will be lots of other things on your to-do list.
 However, if you take your time reading and digesting the information, this will be hugely beneficial.
 It will help you feel less overwhelmed on day one and get you ready to dive straight in.